What is GraphQL? Components, Pros and Cons

 The above query is used to ask for the name and email of the user with ID 1.

-In GraphQL, while queries are used to fetch data, you can use mutations when you want to change the data.
+Mutations are used when you want to add, update, or delete data, while queries focus on retrieving it.
 This includes actions like creating a new record, updating existing information, or deleting something from the database.
-Mutations are similar to queries, but they usually take some input and then return the result after the change is made.
-This helps you to see what was added or updated.
+Mutations are similar to queries, but they usually take input and return the result after the change is made, allowing you to see what was added or updated.
+They can also include nested mutations to handle related data in a single request, and you can implement error handling to capture issues like validation errors or failed updates.

 mutation {